 Specialist agents with quality gates at each stage.
 The reviewer is the asset everything upstream learns from.

-Over the course of several weeks, we used our entire library of content and the publication’s style guide as training materials for our AI agents.
+Over several weeks, we used our entire library of content and the publication’s style guide as training materials for our AI agents.
 We wrote custom skills and instructions to produce articles tied to specific categories or content types.
 Every new article became better and better as we fed our internal models with more data and feedback.

-We also cut scope along the way.
-The original build plan included a dedicated fact-checking AI agent but it ended up adding complexity without any real benefit.
-Instead, we made the human operator at the end of the pipeline responsible for accuracy and fact-checking.
-The AI agents each prepare a note that lists their sources to make that step easier to complete by the human operator.
+The original plan included a dedicated fact-checking AI agent, but it ended up adding complexity without any real benefit.
+Instead, the human operator at the end of the pipeline is the one responsible for accuracy and fact-checking.
+The AI agents each prepare a note listing their sources so that step is easier for the operator, but only a human is held accountable for the output.

 Did the rebuild actually work?